prodatakey/node-pdk/readme.md

 ## Developers

-If you want to use the client without messing with the guts, just add this module as an npm dependency and `import pdk from 'pdk';` (or `const pdk = require('pdk');` if you're not using ES6 modules).
+If you want to use the client without messing with the guts, just add this module as an npm dependency (`npm install --save @pdk/client`) and `import pdk from '@pdk/client';` (or `const pdk = require('@pdk/client');` if you're not using ES6 modules).

-This project uses babel to translate a couple features that haven't hitten node yet, mainly `async`/`await` and ES6 modules.
+This project uses babel to translate a couple features that haven't hitten node yet, ES6 modules.
 If changes are made to `src/` then `npm run build` needs to be run to create the output in `lib/` that can be run by node.